 This attempt to ensure rational settlement was the reason for the appointment of two surveyors: Louis-Marin Boucher, dit Boisbuisson (1 May 1672), and Jean Le Rouge* (5 Nov.
 1672).

 Wheat!
 “Up till now,” admitted Pierre Boucher* in 1664, “our one thought has been of wheat . . . as being the most necessary to us.”
-While encouraging the growing of this essential cereal and of vegetables such as peas and beans, which constituted the basic food of the settlers, Talon, in accordance with the directives that he received from the mother country, endeavoured to introduce into the colony hemp, flax, and hops, which would supply the factories of which he was already dreaming.
+While encouraging the growing of this essential grain and of vegetables such as peas and beans, which constituted the basic food of the settlers, Talon, in accordance with directives received from the mother country, endeavoured to introduce to the colony hemp, flax, and hops, which would supply the factories of which he was already dreaming.
 Having a predilection for energetic measures, he requisitioned in 1666 all the thread stocked in the warehouses of the colony, in order to make the settlers sow hemp.
 He distributed seed to them, not sparing his encouragements to them and requiring them to give him back the same quantity the following year.
-In 1669 the production of thread and cloth had begun; Talon bought their hemp crops from two settlers to prove to the colonists that they would find a market for this product.
+In 1669 the production of thread and cloth had begun; Talon bought the hemp crops produced by two settlers to prove to the colonists that they would find a market for this product.
 The production of flax and hemp seemed to have a glowing future: “In three years from now,” wrote Talon in 1671, “the settlers will receive from their crops and their own manufacture most and perhaps all the cloth that they need for themselves,” even though, on an average, the value of the annual consumption of cloth amounted to “more than 60,000 livres”; in six years, he forecast, cloth could be exported to France.
 In addition the manufacture of rope and other small kinds of cordage had been begun.
 He also encouraged the growing of hops and barley, which he bought for his brewery.
 Once again he set the example: he had 6,000 poles of hops planted on his land at Les Islets.
-In short, he gave such an impetus to agriculture, that the colony soon had a surplus: in 1667 and 1668 peas, both green and dried, hops, and barley were exported to the West Indies; in 1672 Frontenac [see Buade] spoke of the products, in particular wheat, of which the colony had too much.
+In short, he gave such an impetus to agriculture that the colony soon had a surplus: in 1667 and 1668 it exported to the West Indies peas, both green and dried, hops, and barley; in 1672 Frontenac [see Buade] spoke of the products, in particular wheat, of which the colony had too much.

 In five years Talon did a great deal for Canadian agriculture: he diversified its production and temporarily put it on a commercial footing, as well as interesting the settlers in breeding stock.
 Nevertheless, after him the growing of crops for industrial use, with which the settlers had not had time to become familiar, almost completely disappeared for lack of encouragement and markets; the colony quickly returned to growing wheat and to subsistence farming.
 Talon’s stay had been too brief.